zl95826/notes/Note.md

   The closure function has access to the scope in which it was created, not the scope in which it is executed.
 In other words, <b>the inner function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function’s variables.</b> Closures store references of outer variables, they don’t copy the actual values. \
   <b>Lexical scoping</b> means scope of a variable is defined by its location within the source code.\
   https://blog.bitsrc.io/a-beginners-guide-to-closures-in-javascript-97d372284dda  \
-<b>Context</b> is used to refer to the value of this in some particular part of your code. <b>Scope</b> refers to the visibility of variables and context refers to the value of this in the same scope. \
+<b>Context</b> is used to refer to the value of this in some particular part of your code. <b>Scope</b> refers to the visibility of variables and context refers to the value of this in the same scope.
+MDN defines “Scope” as “The current context of execution.”
+Each function when invoked creates a new scope.   \
 Scope defines the lifetime and visibility of a variable.
 Every time we create a function or a block {} , we create a new scope.
 Variables declared with var have only function scope.
 Variables declared with let and const can have function and block scope. \
 <b>How do I use a closure?</b>
 1. Write a function.